“How do I connect WooCommerce orders to Google Sheets?”

 .

-The parameters that appear here are from the WooCommerce connection.
+The parameters that appear here are from the connection you added earlier.
 Other parameters are also available.
 Make sure to add an extra column and name it on the Google Sheets spreadsheet so on and so forth.

-10 – Click on Continue.
+14 – Click on Ok.
 Now it’s time to run and process the integration.

 A spinning wheel and a Log